EijiGorilla/R-ArcGIS/README.md

 # R-ArcGIS

-This repository gives you basic instructions and tips to apply R-ArcGIS Bridge'
+This repository gives you basic instructions and tips for R and ArcGIS interactions such as R-ArcGIS Bridge'

 Website:https://r-arcgis.github.io